ang899/rsschool-cv/cv.md

 ---

 I’m a junior frontend developer.
-I do my best to upgrade my skills.
-I'm working in IT company on Junior position.\
+I do my best to upgrade my skills.\
 I have bachelor and master degree in chemistry and IT basic certificate.

 #### Skills and Proficiency: